WMAT01/TheOMP/07-Governence.md

 Engineering | | |
 Stage Expertise	| | |

-### Executive Board:
+### Executive Board (EB9):
 ###### (elected annually - Jul 1st)

-Consists of nine (9) individuals.
+Consists of nine (9) heads of the nine Technical Departments.

-Three (3) individuals in the fields:
+In this way, the Executive Board is comprised of 6 orthogonal Sub-Committees of three people, Division-wise and Department-wise:
-Science, Engineering, or Stage Expertise
+* Visitation

-for each the 3 stages:
+* Exploration
-Visitation, Exploration, & Settlement
+* Settlement

-In this way, the Executive Board is comprised of 3 orthogonal sub-committees of three people, stage-wise and type-wise:
+* Science

-Each intersection of these intersections has an Executive Board Member.
+* Engineering
-Chairman & Vice-Chairman:
+* Stage Expertivse

 Those, the 4 Officers, plus the EB9, Comprise a 13 Member Board who elect a Vice-Chairman and then Chairman.
 The Chairman has the powers vested in the Chief Executive Officer of the Organization.
 The serves as Chief-of-Staff & Interim.

 [For the purpose of any forked project, the Chairman & Vice-Chairman section can serve as entry points for control: the head of your project & his deputy; the powers therein can be changed here.]